Digital QR Code Scavenger Hunt Guide: How to create, ideas, and examples

 Liven up corporate events, parties, school activities, and promotional campaigns with the help of QR Code scavenger hunts.
-Check out this step-by-step guide to curating a fun and engaging scavenger hunt with the use of QR Codes!
+Check out this step-by-step guide to curating a fun and engaging virtual scavenger hunt with the use of QR Codes!

 Scavenger hunts are quite popular amongst children in school, corporate offices, parties, and promotional activities.
 Apart from being an enjoyable game, it is also used as an orientation activity, team-building event, or professional engagement tool.